Dig planned in New Mexico to unearth millions of 1980s video game cartridges

 The excavation, slated for the weekend of April 26, will be chronicled in a documentary led by Microsoft's Xbox Entertainment Studios, Microsoft said in a statement.

-Filmmakers will set out to an old Alamogordo landfill, about 200 miles (321 km) south of Albuquerque, to determine if the story of the video game cartridge burial is true, a Microsoft representative said.
+Filmmakers will set out to an old Alamogordo landfill, about 200 miles south of Albuquerque, to determine if the story of the video game cartridge burial is true, a Microsoft representative said.

 The video game "E.T. the Extra-Terrestrial" hit store shelves in winter 1982 as part of a $25 million deal with director Steven Spielberg to license his movie idea with Warner Bros, the then-owner of game manufacturer Atari Corp.